-The purpose of the PhD program in Global Community Health and Behavioral Science is to train experts who will advance the field of global community health through research, development and application of theory, and teaching.
+The PhD program in Global Community Health & Behavioral Science educates professionals who will advance the field of global community health through research, development and application of theory, and teaching.
 The PhD is a highly specialized training program, integrating theory and research in a focused substantive area of global importance.
 Graduates will have in-depth expertise necessary for a research career, and are expected to develop careers in universities, medical schools, and other higher institutions of learning as faculty members or in research organizations globally.

 Students who graduate from this degree program can expect to develop the following competencies as they successfully meet and complete the program degree requirements.